-A review/assessment of the CI SOTA, with respect to the EU legislative framework, stakeholders, technologies and procedures related to SOCs and CERTs, organisational aspects, secure technologies, best practices for secure information sharing built the basis for the project.
-Based on the information provided by operators of CIs, scenarios have been defined.
-Activities led to the identification of architecture requirements, organisational needs and main functionalities.
-A gap analysis was carried out and the architecture general framework and main components were identified.
-Risk assessment methodologies we identified and analysed, carrying out a final selection of standards and methodologies most suitable for ECOSSIAN project.
+Starting with a first SOTA analysis with respect to the EU legislative framework, stakeholders, technologies and procedures related to SOCs and CERTs, organisational aspects, secure technologies, best practices for secure information sharing.
+This work was particularized by a gap analysis and concluded in a detailed requirements and scenario definition and the identification of sensors and components for monitoring and attack detection to be developed.
+Additionally, risk assessment methodologies we identified and analysed, carrying out a final selection of standards and methodologies most suitable for ECOSSIAN project.

-Based on gap analysis, requirements and scenario definition, monitoring and detection sensors/components have been identified, selected and implemented and successfully tested in the ECOSSIAN Integration Network (EIN).
 In addition, a SOC-design for all SOC level was introduced, including different participation levels for the CI operator.